 Consult with trade associations and/or individual businesses that are representative of solvent suppliers and/or solvent users and develop sector-specific or product-specific growth factors with input from industry.

 In the first case, it is likely that economic projections will be either for the economy as a whole (e.g. GDP) or, at best, for broad sectors of industry (e.g. production of chemicals).
 These types of broad projections are unlikely to always prove accurate for industrial solvent use.
 In many cases, the processes that use large quantities of solvent are just one part of a larger sector and so the economic growth of that sector as a whole may be very different from that of the sub-sector using solvent.
-For example, in the United Kingdom, growth factors are available for the paper, printing and publishing sector, but this covers a much wider group of businesses than, say, publication gravure printing, where there are a handful of sites using hundreds or thousands of tonnes of solvent each.
+For example, growth factors are available for the paper, printing and publishing sector, but might cover a much wider group of businesses than publication gravure printing, where there are a handful of sites using hundreds or thousands of tonnes of solvent each.
 One of those print works could be scheduled to be closed or to be greatly enlarged and this would probably not show up in the broad growth factor.
 Thus, countries should always consider if the use of national economic-based growth factors is particularly appropriate for each solvent use source.
 In cases such as the use of cleaning solvents, these growth factors might be appropriate, because of the widespread nature of that activity, but, for more specialised processes such as publication gravure printing, seed oil extraction or coil coating, it would probably be better to derive assumptions specific for that process, in consultation with industry.
 It is recommended that the use of broad national economic growth factors should be considered as essentially a tier 1 approach for NFR category 2D3.

 In the case of domestic solvent use, population growth is probably as good a means to project activity data as any, because of the huge range of products being used and the fact that many products will be in widespread use across the population.
 Because of the large range of solvent-containing products and the large number of product suppliers, it is likely to be difficult to obtain more specific growth factors from industry.
 The main exception to this would probably be decorative paints, for which products can be divided into a relatively small number of types and there might be only a small number of major suppliers.
 In this case, it may be realistic to obtain growth estimates from industry.
 Another advantage of seeking industry help here would be that they might be able to provide different growth factors for water-borne and solvent-borne paints.
-This is important, since decorative paints are subject to Directive 2004/42/EC that will reduce the VOC content of paints over time.
+This is important, since decorative paints are subject to Directive 2004/42/EC which maintains fixed maximum VOC limits that products must comply with to be placed on the market.
 In comparison, one might expect the solvent content of many other consumer products to remain constant over time.

 A2.1.2 Emission factors